- Majors & Minors

 Get information on deferment, forbearance, repayment plan options and loan consolidation.

 Students who borrowed loans through the Federal Direct Loan Program while at Susquehanna are required to complete exit counseling.

 The exit counseling session is an opportunity to learn about the repayment terms that apply to your federal loans.
-Prior to graduation, students will be asked to visit www.studentloans.gov to complete an online exit counseling session.
+Prior to graduation, students will be asked to log in using their FSA ID and Password to studentloans.gov to complete an online exit counseling session.

 You need to complete exit counseling before you withdraw, graduate or drop below half-time attendance (even if you plan to transfer to another school).